Bio

 His works have been performed widely in Finland and internationally at festivals and venues such as the ISCM World New Music Days, Time of Music Festival (FI), Nordic Music Days, Kuhmo Chamber Music Festival (FI), NeoArte (PL), the Mostly Modern Festival (NY), Brand Neu Orgelsommer Kassel (GE) and resonanzraum Hamburg (GE).
 Moilanen’s music is commissioned and performed by leading Nordic ensembles and festivals, including Time of Music Festival, Lahti Symphony Orchestra, Helsinki Chamber Choir and Uusinta Ensemble.

 Among his current large-scale projects is an accordion concerto for Veli Kujala and the Lapland Chamber Orchestra, to be premiered in the 2026–2027 season under the baton of John Storgårds.
-Upcoming works also include a song cycle for soprano Tuuli Lindeberg and string quartet for the Time of Music Festival.
+Upcoming works also include a song cycle for soprano Tuuli Lindeberg and string quartet for the Time of Music Festival, and a staged work created together with director Aleksi Barrière (2028-2029), exploring the boundaries of science, rationality and human experience.
 In addition, Zagros Ensemble will present a profile concert dedicated to Moilanen’s chamber music, featuring a new work for septet (2028).

 Alongside concert music, Moilanen develops interdisciplinary projects combining text, installation and improvisation.
 Since 2024 he has curated and composed for Seikka, a multidisciplinary performance series commissioned by the Association of Young Writers (FI) and presented at the Runokuu (Poetry Month) Festival.
 Seikka II (2025), created together with multidisciplinary artist Priss Niinikoski, featured a handcrafted paper speaker installation and an installation concert bringing together poets, harp, electronics in an experimental performance.